Sexual assault lawsuit filed against former CPD superintendent Eddie Johnson

 The suit alleges that Johnson repeatedly sexually assaulted and harassed officer Cynthia Donald for more than three years while he was the city’s top cop.

-A press conference is scheduled for this afternoon with Donald and her lawyers.
+A press conference was held Thursday afternoon with Donald and her lawyers.

 According to the lawsuit filed Thursday, Donald alleges Johnson forced her to have sex and “carried out many unwanted and unwelcomed sexual acts” on Donald in his office at CPD headquarters.